avnet-iotconnect/iotc-azurertos-sdk/README.md

     The sensor-demo contains integration with sensors from a very limited port of the STM32CubeExpansion_Cloud_AZURE_V1.2.1 BSP.
   * When running/debugging choose one of the demos form the project list first.
+* For STM32U5:
+  * Download and install STM32CubeIDE
+  * File->Open Projects form File System, navigate to [samples/stm32u5/Projects/B-U585I-IOT02A/Applications/NetXDuo/Nx_Azure_IoT]([samples/stm32u5/Projects/B-U585I-IOT02A/Applications/NetXDuo/Nx_Azure_IoT),
+and select select only the basic-sample from the projects in the list.
 Keep subdirectories selected, but unselect the actual stm32l4 sample directory
 * For Avnet MaaxBoardRT and NXP MIMXRT1060 EVK:
   * Note that for the MaaxBoardRT, the WiFi and gigabit Ethernet are not supported.